GetDutchie/brick/docs/graphql/models.md

 | `defaultSubscriptionFilteredOperation` | Fetch instances of a model(s) **with** an argument or variable |
 | `defaultUpsertOperation` | Add or update an instance of the model. |

-!> Documents can be provided within `Query(providerArgs:)`.
+!> Documents provided within `Query(providerArgs:)` will override any set default operations.
 See [the GraphQL query docs](query.md) for more information.

 ### `@GraphqlSerializable(fieldRename:)`

-By default, Brick assumes the field name maps to the GraphQL node name.
+By default, Brick assumes the Dart field name is the same as the GraphQL node name (i.e. `final String lastName => 'lastName'`).
 However, this can be changed to rename all fields (this can be overriden with `@Graphql(name:)`).
 For example:

 ```dart
 GraphqlSerializable(fieldRename: FieldRename.snake_case)